noahehall/multicloud/providers/aws/services/Storage/storageGateway-volumeGateway.md

   - Cloud-based disaster recovery
   - applications with lots of random reads and writes, and you need full access to the data at low latency at all times.

+##### Stored reads

+- One hundred percent of the data on your volumes is stored locally.
+Therefore, any reads to this data come directly from the virtual appliance or SAN from that local disk.

+#### Volume Recovery Options

+- volume clone: create a new volume from any existing cached volume in the same AWS Region
+  - created from the most recent recovery point of the selected volume.
+  - Cloning from an existing volume is faster and more cost effective than creating an Amazon EBS snapshot
+- ebs snapshot: a point-in-time copy of the volume at the time the snapshot is requested.
+  - cached volume:
+  - stored volume:

+#### snapshots

+- volumes are asynchronously backed up as Amazon EBS snapshots and stored in an S3 service bucket
+  - NOT of a customer bucket: they do not showup in the s3 console
+  - are ONLY accessible from the Storage Gateway and Amazon EBS management console
+- use it for disaster recovery using EBS snapshots or cached volume clones.
+- one-time snapshot: back up your storage volume immediately without waiting for the next scheduled snapshot.
+- snapshot schedule: by default assigned a snapshot schedule of once a day
+  - can be edited by specifying either the time the snapshot occurs each day or the frequency (every 1, 2, 4, 8, 12, or 24 hours), or both.
+  - doesn't create a default snapshot schedule for cached volumes.
+    - because your data is durably stored in Amazon S3.
+  - can't remove the default snapshot schedule for stored volumes, as they require at least one snapshot schedule.

+#### rate limiting bandwidth

+- By default, an activated gateway has no rate limits on upload or download
+- You can limit/throttle the upload throughput from the gateway to AWS or the download throughput from AWS to your gateway.
+- rate limit: helps you to control the amount of network bandwidth used by your gateway.
+  - The minimum rate for download is 100 Kilobits (Kib) per second
+  - the minimum rate for upload is 50 Kib per second.
+- rate limit schedule: assign bandwidth rate limits on a schedule

 ### upload buffer

 - Both cached volume and storage volume gateway deployments require upload buffer storage.
 - provides a staging area for the data before the gateway uploads the data to Amazon S3
 - the gateway uploads this buffer data over an encrypted SSL connection to AWS.

-### snapshots

-- volumes are asynchronously backed up as Amazon EBS snapshots and stored in an S3 service bucket
-  - NOT of a customer bucket: they do not showup in the s3 console
-  - are ONLY accessible from the Storage Gateway and Amazon EBS management console
-- use it for disaster recovery using EBS snapshots or cached volume clones.
+#### cached writes: write-back cache

+- Data written gets stored in the local volume cache in its native format
+- Volume Gateway then compresses and encrypts the data as it moves the data from the cache into the upload buffer.
+- From the upload buffer, the data is then transferred to AWS.

+#### stored writes

+- data writes happen directly to that disk where they are immediately acknowledged locally.
+- When you create a snapshot of one of your volumes, the data will then be moved to AWS

 ### Service Endpoints